lcwitek/Premier-League-Shiny-App/DataSets.md

 ## Data sets

-The following data sets contain data from the 2013-2014 Season up to the 2018-2019 season and were used for the analysis completed on this app.
+The following data sets contain data from the 2013-2014 season up to the 2018-2019 season and were used for the analysis completed on this app.

 1. Relegations